A professional internship experience is required for the following majors:

 - Provide a comprehensive job description that should reflect at least 70% professional experience, and no more than 30% manual labor and/or menial tasks.
 This means to print out the official job posting you applied to -OR- print to PDF to save to your computer to upload the file.
 If you must, you can always ask the employer for an official job description as a last resort.
 DO NOT send your job offer email or letter with this application; job offers are different and are not accepted.

 - Compose in your own words three specific and measurable professional learning objectives while completing the experience.
 Personal goals are not accepted.
-Learning objective instructions are listed below on how to write these out.
+Learning objective instructions are listed below on how to write professional learning objectives.

 - Resume submitted during the internship application process.

-- All documents will be upload electronically using acceptable file types: doc, docx, pdf, or jpg files.
+- All documents will be upload electronically using acceptable file types: doc, docx, or pdf files.

 Learning Objectives Instructions

-Please identify three specific and measurable professional learning objectives, describing the project or task to be completed, how it will be accomplished, and how it will be evaluated.
+Please identify three specific tasks for professional learning objectives, describing the project or task to be completed, how it will be accomplished, and how it will be evaluated.
 Please highlight leadership opportunities and special projects.
 These objectives should reflect work that you would include on your resume and be results orientated and specific.

-These should be specific and measurable and can be translated to your post internship resume.
-Think project or task orientation as you craft your learning objectives.
 It is also helpful to review the job posting or job description for the responsibilities you will be completing.
-Please bullet point three professional (not personal) learning objectives, 1-2 sentences in length for each point, that relates to a new skill learned or a specific project working on during this internship.
+Please bullet point three professional (not personal) learning objectives, 1-2 sentences in length for each point, that relates to a task or a specific project working on during this internship.
 Do not list soft skills such as communication, teamwork, time management, etc. or general statements involving industry processes.
 Be very specific as these three objectives will be transferred to your post resume, which will let the next employer will know what you did on this job to be an asset to them!

 If you are still having trouble writing these out, make an appointment with Mr. Logan Vess at email@example.com.